emoon/minifb/README.md

 #### Building with CMake

-If you use **CMake**, just disable the flag:
+X11 is the default backend on Linux, so no flag is needed.
+To be explicit:

 ```sh
 mkdir build-x11
 cd build-x11
 cmake .. -DMINIFB_USE_WAYLAND_API=OFF
 ```
-`USE_WAYLAND_API` is still accepted for compatibility, but deprecated.

 #### OpenGL API backend (X11)

-By default, the OpenGL backend is used instead of X11 XImages because it is faster.
-To maintain compatibility with older computers, an OpenGL 1.5 context is created (no shaders needed).
+MiniFB renders through OpenGL instead of XImages by default, because it is faster.
+The context is OpenGL 1.5, so it needs no shaders and still works on old machines.

-To enable or disable OpenGL just use a CMake flag:
+One CMake flag turns it on or off:

 ```sh
 cmake .. -DMINIFB_USE_OPENGL_API=ON -DMINIFB_USE_WAYLAND_API=OFF
 # or
 cmake .. -DMINIFB_USE_OPENGL_API=OFF -DMINIFB_USE_WAYLAND_API=OFF
 ```
-`USE_OPENGL_API` and `USE_WAYLAND_API` are still accepted for compatibility, but deprecated.

 ### Wayland (Linux)

-Depends on gcc and wayland-client and wayland-cursor.
-Built using the wayland-gcc variants.
-The Wayland backend supports the same core MiniFB API surface as the other primary desktop backends (Windows, macOS, X11).
+The Wayland backend needs `wayland-client`, `wayland-cursor` and `xkbcommon`, which CMake locates with `pkg-config`.
+It covers the same core API as the other desktop backends (Windows, macOS, X11).

 #### Dependencies for Wayland on Ubuntu/Debian

-To compile MiniFB with Wayland backend on Ubuntu/Debian, install the following packages:
+To build the Wayland backend on Ubuntu/Debian, install these packages:

 ```bash
 sudo apt-get update